divelab/GPT/README.md

     `MAP2_CONFOCAL`, and `NFH_CONFOCAL`.

 ## Licence
-The code is MIT licensed, as found in the LICENSE file.
+The code is GNU General Public licensed, as found in the LICENSE file.